-At the college level, you might be surprised at the number of essays that you will be writing.
+At the college level, you might be surprised at the number of essays and homework assignments that you will be writing.
+Especially, as most students find it impossible to deal with math themselves, now they have an opportunity to get math homework help online.
 From persuasive essays, responses, and reflections to expository essays and term papers, the list of required essays students need to write continues to grow.
 Professors are seeing the benefits of students thinking on paper in an essay as a more valuable learning opportunity than those presented in test taking.
 When professors want to see that you understand a particular topic, they will often assign different expository essay topics.

 Differences Between Expository and Persuasive